 The Paranasal Sinuses

-The paranasal sinuses (“the sinuses”) are air-filled cavities located within the bones of the face.
+The nose paranasal sinuses (“the sinuses”) are air-filled cavities located within the frontal bone of the face.
 Each sinus is named for the bone in which it is located.
+Note the sinus description anatomy and the sinus drainage anatomy.

-Maxillary sinus: One sinus per side, located within the cheek bone (See Figures 1 & 2).
+Maxillary sinuses: One sinus per side, located within the cheek bone (See Figures 1 & 2).

-Ethmoid sinus: A honeycomb-like structure of 6-12 small sinuses, located between the eyes.
-Although often shown as a single sinus in diagrams (See Figure 1), the ethmoid sinuses are better appreciated on CT scan images (See Figure 2).
+Ethmoid sinuses: A honeycomb-like structure of 6-12 small sinuses, located between the eyes.
+Although often shown as a single sinus in diagram of nasal passages and sinuses (See Figure 1 facial sinus cavities), the ethnoid sinuses are better appreciated on CT scan images (See Figure 2).

-Frontal sinus: One sinus per side, located within the bone of the forehead (See Figures 1 & 3).
+Frontal sinuses: One sinus per side, located within the bone of the forehead (See Figures 1 & 3 four sinus cavities diagram).

-Sphenoid sinus: One sinus per side, located behind the ethmoid sinuses.
+Sphenoid sinuses: One sinus per side, located behind the ethmoid sinuses.
 The sphenoid sinus can be seen when looking at a side view (See Figure 3).

 The Nasal Cavity